 MBC in Bacchus Marsh has been operating as a landfill since 1978.
 Due to the large buffers, potential waste capacity and strategic importance in the acceptance of metal recycling residues the site has been designated by the Government as a waste hub of State significance.

-Investigation of the existing landfill waste stream by MBC and IntelliGas has found that it contains materials such as clean timber and plastic film that are suitable for conversion into a Solid Recovered Fuel (SRF) that can be used to generate electricity.
+Investigation of the existing landfill waste stream by MBC has found that it contains materials such as clean timber and plastic film that are suitable for conversion into a Solid Recovered Fuel (SRF) that can be used to generate electricity.

-All these projects can be operated within the existing buffers that are in place for the current mining and composting activities at the MBC site.
+This project will be operated within the existing buffers that are in place for the current mining and composting activities at the MBC site.
 The Project is being designed to meet European and Victorian EPA emission targets, as well as community concerns.

 @copy:2016 Calleja Group of Companies Maddingly Brown Coal